Frank Giraldo

 Welcome

 Welcome to my website.
 I am a Distinguished Professor and founding member of the Scientific Computing group of Applied Mathematics at the Naval Postgraduate School.
-I am currently serving as Chair of the department.
 I am also an Adjunct Professor of Applied Mathematics at the University of California at Santa Cruz.
 On this website, you will find the work of my group including that of my students and postdocs.

 General Information